microsoft/vscode-docs/docs/copilot/best-practices.md

 This article covers best practices for using GitHub Copilot in Visual Studio Code, so that you make the most of your AI pair programming experience.

-If you are new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) topic first.
+If you are new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) article first.

 ## Getting the most out of Copilot inline suggestions